NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

   - `InflightBatching` refers to a scheme where newly arrived requests are dynamically incorporated into the batch under execution, and requests are returned as soon as the end condition is met without any padding.
   - `InflightFusedBatching` is an improvement on `InflightBatching`, leveraging additional operation fusion opportunities and is expected to be strictly superior to it.
 * `maxBeamWidth`, the maximum beam width GptManager will allow for any request.
-* `schedulerPolicy`, policy used to select the subset available requests in each iteration of the InflightBatching generation loop.
+* `capacitySchedulerPolicy`, policy used to select the subset available requests in each iteration of the InflightBatching generation loop.
   - `MAX_UTILIZATION` packs as many requests as the underlying TRT engine can support in any iteration of the InflightBatching generation loop.
 While this is expected to maximize GPU throughput, it might require that some requests be paused and restarted depending on peak KV cache memory availability.
   - `GUARANTEED_NO_EVICT` uses KV cache more conservatively guaranteeing that a request, once started, will run to completion without eviction.